zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Contact the system administrator and ask to enable encoded slashes in the Gateway.
+  Contact the system administrator and request enablement of encoded slashes in the Gateway.

 ### ZWEAG704E